 Shake the mixture gently.
 Spray it on, scrub, and rinse.

-For really tough soap scum buildup, spray
+For really tough soap scum buildup, such as the glass door of a shower, spray

 overnight.
 You may need to scrub a little with a small brush.
 Wipe off